A version of this article appeared in the Spring 2017 issue of strategy+business.

 It’s impossible to completely avoid pain during head-count reductions, but there are ways to minimize the stress.
 Voluntary severance or early retirement programs might be undertaken.
 For those let go, outplacement services can likewise be useful, both in lifting morale and in encouraging cooperation.

 On the flip side, managers should expect that some of their high performers will leave in Phase 3, generally for jobs at other companies.
 Some employees will put out feelers that turn into offers, and others, especially middle and senior managers, will be approached by recruiters.
 Unwanted attrition is part of the fallout of a transformation.
 Despite the risk of losing their top performers, managers have to resist the temptation to make promises to employees about their jobs during a restructuring.
-They should instead continue to discuss the benefits of the transformation to the company and to the employee.
+They should instead continue to discuss the benefits of the transformation to the company and to the staff as a whole.

 Managers also face the emotional fallout experienced by the retained team once their friends and colleagues have been let go.
-For those who stay on staff, the relief of knowing they have a job is often quickly followed by survivors’ guilt.
+For those who stay on staff, the relief of knowing they have a job is often quickly followed by survivor's guilt.
 “I felt like I had been hit by a truck when [my closest colleague and peer] told me that his role had been eliminated and that there were no additional roles available for qualified talent like himself in the company going forward,” said a regional vice president of a retail bank.
 People decisions will be scrutinized, and conspiracy theories about favoritism may arise.
 This dampens team morale and adds to the concerns over what the new expectations will mean for the remaining employees, how they can perform the work with a smaller staff, and whether those new expectations are realistic.

 Despite the tense, difficult atmosphere of this phase, there is also an opportunity to set up the company and its employees for success.
 The uncertainty that has pervaded the organization now starts to recede.
 Decisions about new operating models and the required head-count changes have been finalized and announced.
 Implementation teams are formed to act on the decisions that have been made.
 Employees at every level see what the new organization will look like and how individual roles will change.
-Communication that was once minimal moves into overdrive, in the form of memos, town hall meetings, staff meetings, training, and team-building sessions, all to keep employees informed and engaged.
+Communication that was once minimal moves into overdrive, in the form of memos, town hall meetings, staff meetings, training, and team-building sessions, all helping to keep employees informed and engaged.

-Thus for all the turmoil, the beginning of Phase 3 represents a time of relief and renewed optimism.
+Thus, for all the turmoil, the beginning of Phase 3 represents a time of relief and renewed optimism.
 The stage has been set for a recovery of morale, and people can see the stronger company begin to emerge.

 Now managers can begin the more intrinsically rewarding task of managing and motivating the remaining organization.
-People need to know that their former colleagues were treated with dignity and respect, but more importantly — now that the focus is turning to the future — they need to understand their role in making the new organization a success.
+People need to know that their former colleagues were treated with dignity and respect, but more important — now that the focus is turning to the future — they need to understand their role in making the new organization a success.
 This is a big turning point in the transformation, both practically and emotionally.

 The forward-looking communication that is necessary once a transformation has reached this stage is not something that can be accomplished in one or two executive-run town hall meetings, important as those are.
 There also need to be targeted team discussions led by the immediate managers whom the employees trust most.
 These conversations are already taking place informally, through the rumor mill.
 Every department is starting to hear about new systems or processes they will be implementing.
 There is talk about changes in the metrics that employees will be held to, and about the new measures that will be used to judge their job performance.